 The formal Observatory dedication was held October 13, 1973 attended by over 300 people.
 In the keynote address, Congressman Mike McCormick, one of the few scientists in Congress, predicted its "success in education and research," and dedicated Goldendale Observatory "to the telescope builders, the people who worked to make the observatory a reality, to the scientists who came before it, and those who will 'seek the truth' as a result of it."
 The distinguished crowd, including observatory directors and members, mayors, city and county counselors, college presidents, professional and amateur astronomers from all over the northwest, and other guests, rose in a standing ovation as Don Conner struggled up from his wheelchair.
 With Don's hands trembling, and with Mac, John, and Van at his side, Don was helped to the eyepiece of the telescope for his first look into space from the new Goldendale Observatory.

-The Corporation leased the Observatory from the City and agreed to provide for its operation.
-Every available dime had been poured into the its construction.
-Unfortunately the Observatory closed immediately after opening, as no funds were left for its maintenance, staffing, needed improvements, or for programming.
-For the next two and a half years occasional public use was supported by a small group of amateur astronomers in Goldendale, along with many others from Seattle and Portland-Vancouver, with the Observatory generally open one night a week every other week.
-Central Washington State College offered astronomy classes at the Observatory in 1975 and 1976.
-The Observatory was entirely dependent on membership dues, user fees, and donations.
 However, these were not sufficient to meet maintenance needs, much less to meet bank payments, pay staff, or make needed equipment purchases and improvements.
-While Goldendale had steadfastly refused to lend any financial support for the Observatory, in April 1976 the Observatory Corporation persuaded the city to help out by providing 2/3 of a $12,000 annual budget (~ $65,000 today).
+While Goldendale had steadfastly refused to lend any financial support for the Observatory, faced with potential closure and foreclosure, in April 1976 the Observatory Corporation persuaded the city to help out by providing 2/3 of a $12,000 annual budget (~ $65,000 today).
 This allowed purchasing much needed telescope equipment such as eyepieces and cameras, and hiring full-time director Mike Uhtoff, who left in September that same year to become director of the Portland Audubon Society.
 William Yantis took over that October, and had degrees in astronomy and physics from the University of Washington.
 He was assisted by fellow amateur astronomer Terry Tolan, a Portland State University graduate in Geology.

 The Observatory emphasized the use of the facility by the public, schools, and amateur astronomers.
 It included a kitchen facility for overnight stays, and had a darkroom for processing photographs taken with the instrument.
 The Observatory offered presentations by amateur astronomers and experts in science and astronomy, showings of science films, as well as hosting astronomy guest speakers, science workshops, and classes in telescope making and astrophotography.
 By 1978 the Observatory remained so badly in arrears that the Klickitat Valley Bank was forced to write the co-signers of the initial loan, threatening foreclosure.
 This time rescue came not from earthly sources, but from an event from the sky that was to turn Goldendale into a boomtown for one brief history-making day.
 It was unthinkable that the Goldendale Observatory could be closed prior to this event, which was to draw 17,000 people to the Goldendale area from around the globe.